mux_generic - choose one from several input values

 sets debouce time in microseconds, e.g. 100000 = a tenth of a second.
 The selection inputs must be stable this long before the output changes.
 This helps to ignore ’noisy’ switches.

 mux-gen.NN.sel-int unsigned in

 Together, these determine which inN value is copied to output.
 The bit pins are interpreted as binary bits, and the result is simply added on to the integer pin input.
 It is expected that either one or the other would normally be used.
-Hower, the possibility exists to use a higher-order bit to "shift" the values set by the integer pin.
+However, the possibility exists to use a higher-order bit to "shift" the values set by the integer pin.
 The sel-bit pins are only created when the size of the mux_gen component is an integer power of two.
-This component (unlike mux16) does not offer the option of decoding gray-code, however the same effect can be achieved by arranging the order of the input values to suit.
+This component (unlike mux16) does not offer the option of decoding Gray-code, however the same effect can be achieved by arranging the order of the input values to suit.

 mux-gen.NN.out-[bit/float/s32/u32] variable-type out